pinglamb/math/vector-calculus/line-surface-integrals.md

 ---
 layout: base
-title: Line Integrals &#124; Vector Calculus
+title: Line and Surface Integrals &#124; Vector Calculus
 ---

-# Line Integrals
+# Line and Surface Integrals
 {: .page-title}

+It is often to consider the integration of scalar or vector fields along lines, over surfaces and throughout volumes.

+## Line Integrals

 > *Definition.*{: .def}
-> Line integrals is the integration of some quantity related to a scalar/vector field
+> Line integral is the integration of some quantity related to a scalar/vector field
 > between two given points, $A$ and $B$, in space along a prescribed curve $C$ that joins them.
 > In general, they will be of the forms
 >